-Section 13(3).
+45 Section 13(3).
 The specific conditions and circumstances, under which these exemptions apply, are set out in Schedule 1 to the VAT Act.

-The VAT Act therefore provides for an exemption from the VAT levied on the importation of goods in these circumstances, provided that the goods are exported within six months of the date of importation.44
+The VAT Act therefore provides for an exemption from the VAT levied on the importation of goods in these circumstances, provided that the goods are exported within six months of the date of importation.47

-The motor dealer/service provider may zero rate the supply of goods or services in servicing or repairing the motor vehicle which is temporarily imported, subject to the motor dealer/service provider ensuring that the necessary documentary proof is obtained and retained to substantiate the entitlement to apply the zero rate of VAT.
-The proof is the relevant SARS Customs Declaration evidencing the temporary import as well as corresponding release notification45.
+The motor dealer/service provider may zero rate the supply of goods or services in servicing or repairing the motor vehicle which is temporarily imported, provided the necessary documentary proof is obtained and retained to substantiate the entitlement to apply the zero rate of VAT.
+The proof is the relevant SARS Customs Declaration evidencing the temporary import as well as corresponding release notification.48